Skip to content

 Webhook setup

 Shiphook is triggered by an HTTP POST to its URL.
 You configure your Git host (or any service) to send that POST when you push.
-No special payload format is required — Shiphook only cares that the request is POST and, if you set a secret, that the secret is sent.
+No special payload format is required — Shiphook only cares that the request is POST and that a secret is sent.

 What Shiphook expects